martinmib/organic/README.md

 </details>

-### Performing tests on various devices:
+### Performing tests on various devices
  The website was tested on the following devices:
   - Apple Macbook Pro 15inch
   - Apple MacAir 13inch
   - Apple I Pad 10

     All operating on safari